-Our principal customers include tier one and tier two suppliers to the defense and aerospace industry, refineries, petrochemical plants, large engineering companies that build installations for companies in the energy and process industries (or Engineering Procurement Contractors, and original equipment manufacturers ("OEM").
-A representative list of our customers include: Aerojet Rocketdyne, Air Liquide, Applied Research Laboratory at Pennsylvania State University, Aramco, Bechtel Plant Machinery Inc., Blue Origin, Boeing, CERN, China State-owned Refiners, Cummins, DuPont, Dow Chemical, General Atomics, General Dynamics, ExxonMobil, Fluor Corporation, Jacobs Engineering Group Inc., Kairos Power, Koch Fertilizer ENID LLC, Lockheed Martin, MHI Compressor International Corporation, NASA, Newport News Shipbuilding, Northrop Grumman, Oak Ridge National Laboratory, Raytheon Technologies, Rolls-Royce North America, SAIC, Sierra Space, U.S. Navy, United Launch Alliance, and Varian.
+Our principal customers include tier one and tier two suppliers to the Defense and Aerospace industry, refineries, petrochemical plants, large engineering companies that build installations for companies in the Energy & Process industries (or Engineering Procurement Contractors), and original equipment manufacturers ("OEM").
+A representative list of our customers include: Air Liquide, Applied Research Laboratory at Pennsylvania State University, Aramco, Axiom Space, Bechtel Plant Machinery Inc., Blue Origin, Boeing, CERN, China State-owned Refiners, Cummins, Dow Chemical, DuPont, Echogen Power Systems, General Atomics, General Dynamics, ExxonMobil, Fluor Corporation, Intuitive Machines, Jacobs Engineering Group Inc., Kairos Power, Koch Fertilizer ENID LLC, L3Harris, Lockheed Martin, MHI Compressor International Corporation, NASA, Newport News Shipbuilding, Northrop Grumman, Oak Ridge National Laboratory, Radiant Nuclear, Raytheon Technologies, Relativity, Rolls-Royce North America, SAIC, SES, Sierra Space, U.S. Navy, United Launch Alliance, and Varian.

 Our products are sold by a team of sales engineers whom we employ directly.
-Two customers each accounted for more than 10% of our revenue in the fiscal 2024.
-As a result of our diversification efforts to more extensively support the U.S. Navy and the acquisition of BN, we have increased our concentration in domestic and defense sales.
-Domestic sales accounted for approximately 84% of total sales in fiscal 2024, while sales to the defense industry were 54%.
+Two customers each accounted for more than 10% of our revenue in the fiscal 2025.
+As a result of our diversification efforts to more extensively support the U.S. Navy we have increased our concentration in domestic and Defense sales.
+Domestic sales accounted for approximately 81% of total sales in fiscal 2025, while sales to the Defense industry were 58%.

-Our backlog at March 31, 2024 was \$390,868 compared with \$301,734 at March 31, 2023.
+Our funded and unfunded backlog at March 31, 2025 was \$412,335 compared with \$390,868 at March 31, 2024.
 For more information on this performance indicator see "Orders, Backlog and Book-to-Bill Ratio" below.